 - Do you like skiing?

-The Benefits of Asking Open-Ended Questions
+The Benefits of Asking Open-Ended Questions for Kids

 Open-ended questions are great for developing executive functioning skills.
 Above all else, keep in mind that children are natural problem solvers.
 However, there is a short window to nurture and encourage that innate curiosity.
 Questions require room for pontification and teach children to think about the many angles of topics.
 Children who develop with this approach to thinking will be able to navigate the world more successfully.